21 of the Absolute Best Movies to Watch on HBO Max

 Last Night in Soho (2021)

 Dreaming of a great movie night?
 Last Night in Soho, the latest movie from Edgar Wright (Baby Driver, Shaun of the Dead) is here to provide.
 The film begins in the present day, where a style-loving Ellie (Thomasin McKenzie) sets out for the London College of Fashion.
 Eventually, sleep transports her to the '60s, where she encounters an aspiring singer named Sandie (Anya Taylor-Joy).
-Snag a seat for this story dripping with mystery, horror and neon lights.
+Get ready for mystery, horror and dazzling neon lights.

 No Sudden Move (2021)